Ignite Grants- Call for applications

 Please submit all supporting materials as a single, combined PDF via email to epic@utoronto.ca.
 PDF documents should follow the naming convention: Ignite_Last name_First name

-Please download and complete the PDF application form with information about yourself and your research project.
-The form also needs to be signed by your institutional or departmental chair.
+Please download and complete the PDF application form with information about yourself, the co-investigator and your research project.
+The form also needs to be signed by you, the co-investigator and your institutional or departmental chair.

-CV: Please provide CVs for lead and co-investigator (if applicable).
-Canadian Common CV style preferred.
+CV: Please provide CVs for the lead and co-investigator (if applicable) (Canadian Common CV style preferred).

 Demographic Survey

-Applicants will be asked to complete our demographic survey.
+Investigators will be asked to complete our demographic survey.
+Note that completion of the survey is mandatory for applicants.
 While this survey is required, there is an option to select “Prefer not to answer” for all questions.

 Important Dates